lukassnoek/nilearn-stats-tutorial/README.md

-# nilearn-tutorial
+# nistats-tutorial
-Beginner Nilearn tutorial.
+Beginner Nistats tutorial.

 ## Getting started
 You can either run this tutorial on your own computer locally or online through binder.